-I remember 10th grade keyboarding class in high school, which was a required course for everyone.
+I remember the 10th-grade keyboarding class in high school, which was a required course for everyone.
 I’ve typed a lot more characters than I ever expected in the days since, but I’ve been wondering how much longer people would be typing, or at least typing on a physical device intended just for typing.
 I’ve tried the “sliding” method of typing on my phone, with limited results.
-Hunt and peck still seems to work better for me, and I’m getting less “big finger” errors on my phone’s small virtual keyboard.
+Hunt and peck still seem to work better for me, and I’m getting less “big finger” errors on my phone’s small virtual keyboard.

 The description and the patent application images show and describe something similar to a qwerty keyboard layout, likely much like the keyboard that you use with your desktop or laptop computer.
 Except instead of having the additional keys that a conventional keyboard might have to trigger additional characters, you would slide your fingers in different directions, as seen in the image from the patent filing below:

 The pressing of another “button” would bring capital versions of letters, and the whole thing can switch over to numbers and symbols with the pressing of a different button:

 The patent filing also provides for a keyboard that might display a Dvorak keyboard layout, or a layout that includes other “keyboard variations specific to foreign languages, including but not limited to Chinese, Japanese, Arabic, and Hebrew.”

 Touch-Screen Keyboard Facilitating Touch Typing with Minimal Finger Movement

 Invented by Sean Paul

 US Patent Application 20130027434